1998

 A while later, Mary became ill, and she found out from her doctor that she was dying.
 Later, Mary’s friend June came to visit Mary, and said, “Let’s go out into the yard.
 The trees and grass smell so sweet.”
 Finally, Mary complied.
 The two women went outside and sat down.
 And Mary said, “Yes, it’s very beautiful out here.”
 And then she died.

-[Later note (2020): on rereading the preceding little story now, I’m not sure what the point was supposed to be.
+[Later note (2020): On rereading the preceding little story now, I’m not sure what the point was supposed to be.
 Maybe someone else will figure it out.]

 ● I not only finish people’s sentences, I sometimes finish their paragraphs.